 The module will concentrate on promoting an in-depth and disciplined approach to the breadth of contemporary practices in contemporary art and/or illustration.
-The focus is on exploration and experiment, in both ideas and materials, as a broad introduction to approaches to practice.
+The focus is on exploration and experimentation, in both ideas and materials, as a broad introduction to approaches to practice.
 You will be encouraged to draw upon existing knowledge in order to begin to establish the frameworks within which to operate as a creative practitioner.
-You will engage in processes such as drawing, painting, printmaking, lens-based media and 3D work and will be encouraged to examine these processes in relation to your personal conceptual and critical development.
+You will be encouraged to engage in processes such as drawing, painting, printmaking, lens-based media and 3D work, and examine these processes in relation to your personal conceptual and critical development.
 (100% portfolio).

 + Studio Practice 2

-Building on your experience during the first term, this module continues to promote research and experiment in the production of practical work.
-You will draw upon knowledge and progress gained in Studio Practice 1 in order to extend the range of your visual practice.
+Building on your experience during the first term, this module continues to promote research and experimentation in the production of practical work.
+You will be asked to draw upon knowledge and progress gained in Studio Practice 1 in order to extend the range of your visual practice.
 Debates and issues within contemporary practice will continue to inform your thinking and development, and you will begin to recognise a range of contexts in which you might work.
 You will continue to develop a structured and self-critical methodology in relation to your studio work.
 (100% portfolio).

 + Contemporary Practice in Context 1

 This module introduces you to vital discourses and debates surrounding the influences, production and critical reception of contemporary art and/or illustration.
 We will explore the culture of the subject with reference to a wide range of images, artefacts, selected texts, film excerpts, reviews and exhibitions.
-You will learn to recognise and appraise key conventions and contexts and apply that knowledge in the studio, in discussion, and in a series of written formats which recognise the breadth of creative and critical styles deployed by today’s practitioners.
-These will develop your confidence and ability to demonstrate your understanding of and engagement with contemporary art and/or illustration.
+We will help you to learn to recognise and appraise key conventions and contexts and apply that knowledge in the studio, in discussion, and in a series of written formats which recognise the breadth of creative and critical styles deployed by today’s practitioners.
+This will help to develop your confidence and ability to demonstrate your understanding of and engagement with contemporary art and/or illustration.
 (100% contextual portfolio).